MrEleffant/Liquid-Level-to-MQTT/README.md

 2. Download and install the necessary libraries (ESP8266WiFi, PubSubClient, etc.).
 3. Connect the ESP8266MOD board to your computer via a USB cable.
 4. Open the "Liquid_Level_to_MQTT.ino" file in the Arduino IDE.
-5. Configure the WiFi network and MQTT broker constants in the "Liquid_Level_to_MQTT.ino" file.
+5. Configure the WiFi network, MQTT brokern, MQTT client, MQTT topic and water level sensor in the "Liquid_Level_to_MQTT.ino" file.
 6. Compile and upload the code to the ESP8266MOD board.

 ## Usage